jesga06/FikOff/README.md

 ## Mode switiching
 ### When switching to multiplayer:
+* FikOff will search for the `ip.txt` file, will warn you if it doesn't exist, and will automatically proceed to SP
-* FikOff tries to uninstall any existing FIKA traces (not your data/profiles, just the .dll and the server mod) to avoid possible errors.
+* If everything goes right, it'll try to uninstall any existing FIKA traces (not your data/profiles, just the .dll and the server mod) to avoid possible errors.
 * It then copies the needed `Fika.Core.dll` and `fika-server` folder from `_fika` into the proper plugin and mod directories.
 * After which, the script will access your launcher's `config.json` file and change your set IP address to the one inside `ip.txt` that you hopefully didn't forget to set up.
 * If multiple MP IPs are detected in the file, FikOff will ask you to choose which one to use.